Edition I · MMXXVI · Strictly By Invitation

 Begin

 Participation is strictly by invitation.
 No press.
 No public sessions.
 No commercial exhibitions.
-What is shared in the room stays in the room — except for one document: the Galápagos Maritime Declaration, the formal outcome of the Summit, which becomes a global reference for operations in sensitive ecosystems.
+What is shared in the room stays in the room — except for one document: the Galápagos Maritime Declaration, presented as a preliminary framework at this Summit, laying the foundation for a global reference for operations in sensitive ecosystems.

 Galápagos is not a backdrop.
 It is the argument.